-The lessons are planned so that all the material and preparation required for the final examination papers is in the following five course modules:
+The lessons in this Biology section are planned so that all the material and preparation required for the final examination papers is in the following five course modules:

-Module 1: Cells and Organisms
+- Module 1: Cells and Organisms

-Module 2: Plant and Animal Physiology A Module 3: Plant and Animal Physiology B
+- Module 2: Plant and Animal Physiology A

+- Module 3: Plant and Animal Physiology B

-Module 4: Inheritance
+- Module 4: Inheritance

-Module 5: Ecology and Food Production
+- Module 5: Ecology and Food Production

+Physics and Chemistry are arranged in similar fashion.
 It is advisable that you do the modules in order, as the content has been written to enable you to develop your knowledge and skills as you progress through the lessons.